-AJ Bell includes AJ Bell Holdings Limited and its subsidiaries.
+AJ Bell includes AJ Bell plc and its subsidiaries.

 The companies listed in the following table are all registered in England and Wales at 4 Exchange Quay, Salford Quays, Manchester M5 3EE.